 The topping has a perfect crumb.
 It is sweet and slightly delicate like cake but with the density and crumb almost of a biscuit.
 Really, if cake and biscuits got married this would be the result.

 Cobbler can be time consuming to make if you have to cut the butter in by hand but this version is quick and easy.
 Don’t be afraid to let the food processor do all the hard work for you.
 The results are always phenomenal!

 This peach cobbler comes together in a snap because you use a food processor to cut the butter into the crust.
 I love that it takes just seconds.
-My workhorse food processor of choice is this lovely Cuisinart.
-I bought mine used more than 10 years ago and it is still running like a champ.
+You can also start with peaches you canned in the summer!

 If you enjoy this Peach Cobbler you will probably also love my Apple Crisp!
+Or Blueberry Cobbler.
 Don’t be surprised to find it is the best you have ever had…

 - 3 Tbsp. cornstarch

 - 1/8 tsp. salt